kddnewton/ripper-docs/README.md

 alias aliased_name name
 ```

 Now, in the current context you can call `aliased_name` and it will execute the `name` method.
 When you're aliasing two methods, you can either provide bare words (like the example above) or you can provide symbols (note that this includes dynamic symbols like `:"left-#{middle}-right"`).
-You can also optionally use parentheses with this keyword.

 The handler for this event accepts two parameters, that correspond to the first and second arguments to the keyword.
 So, for the above example the left would be the symbol literal `aliased_name` and the right could be the symbol literal `name`.
 Either argument can be a `dyna_symbol` node or a `symbol_literal` node.